-Brian: And what’s really interesting is if you have children who are going off to school, have a HIPPA document on them.
-If something should happen to your child and you go up to the university to go see them, and he or she is in the hospital, and you’re asking the doctor questions, if they’re over legal age in that state, that doctor cannot share that information with you.
+Brian: And what’s really interesting is if you have children who are going off to school, have a HIPAA document on them.
+If something should happen to your child and you go up to the university to go see them, and they’re in the hospital, and you’re asking the doctor questions, if they’re over legal age in that state, that doctor cannot share that information with you.
 So, it’s just another thing to think about as you think about your entire estate planning and financial picture.
-Rob, there were significant tax cuts for those that own businesses or certain types of businesses.
+Rob, there were significant tax cuts for those who own businesses or certain types of businesses.
 Who benefits from some of these tax cuts at this point?

-Brian: So, Rob, the changes that were made from a business owner perspective, whether it relates to C Corps or pass-through entities, what are some of the changes that have just been made?
+Brian: Rob, the changes that were made from a business owner perspective, whether it relates to C Corps or pass through entities, what are some of the changes that have just been made?

-Rob: Well, the C Corp top rate has been reduced from 35 percent to 21 percent.
+Rob: The C Corp top rate has been reduced from 35% to 21%.
 That’s going to affect a lot of the larger corporations that are paying dividends out, to say, publicly owned companies paying dividends out to individuals.
-But the smaller business entities, which are considered typically pass-through entities, there is the opportunity for the 20 percent deduction against qualified income.
+But the smaller business entities, which are considered typically pass through entities, there is the opportunity for the 20% deduction against qualified income.
 Those are clearly defined.
 There are a number that are not allowed.
 But it’s a complex issue that typically we recommend sitting down with your tax advisor to talk about planning in that regard.

 Rob: Absolutely.
-There’s other consideration too with the business entity.
-The expensing of qualified property now, which is really depreciation, there is 100 percent allowance from 2017, and it actually starts mid-year 2017 through 2023.
-So, there’s some consideration there, and in the future years it’s reduced from 80, 60, 40 to 20 percent through 2026.
+There’s other consideration with the business entity.
+The expensing of qualified property now, which is really depreciation, there is 100% allowance from 2017, and it actually starts mid-year 2017 through 2023.
+So, there’s some consideration there, and in the future years it’s reduced from 80, 60, 40 to 20% through 2026.

 Brian: Wow.
 There’s a lot of information on this podcast.
-Just to let folks know at Mariner Wealth Advisors, we did a white paper, and this is available on our website at marinerwealthadvisors.com.
-Rob, before we let you go, maybe just a couple of actionable ideas that you can share with our listeners so they can take some of this information and do something with it.
+Rob, before we let you go, maybe just a couple of actionable ideas that you can share with us?
+Share with our listeners so they can take some of this information and do something with it.

-Rob: Certainly, we mentioned a few throughout the podcast but just to recap, bunching charitable contributions, that’s something to seriously consider or a donor advised fund.
-Your investment advisor at Mariner can help you out with that.
-Talk to your tax professional at Mariner about the 20 percent deduction against qualified business income.
-If you have a pass-through entity, think about paying off your home equity loan (if it’s not used for either acquisition of the primary residence or improvements on that), and also consider your investments and whether they are taxable by your state for income tax purposes, because your income tax deduction now is limited.
+Rob: Certainly, we mentioned a few throughout the podcast, but just to recap, bunching charitable contributions, that’s something to seriously consider or a donor-advised fund.
+Your investment advisor at Mariner Wealth Advisors can help you out with that.
+Talk to your tax professional at Mariner Wealth Advisors about the 20% deduction against qualified business income.
+If you have a pass through entity, think about paying off your home equity loan (if it’s not used for either acquisition of the primary residence or improvements on that), and also consider your investments and whether they’re taxable by your state for income tax purposes, because your income tax deduction now is limited.
 You should absolutely sit down with your tax advisor to review 2017 taxes and make sure that you’re planning carefully for 2018.

 Rob: Oh my goodness.
 I have so many of them, and I appreciate your time.
 The worst financial decision I’ve ever made was getting into business with a very close friend of mine.
 Not because he was a very close friend, but we didn’t define what our roles were.
 I didn’t sit down with someone in advance of setting up that partnership, which I should have done.
 I thought I knew how to do it and, by doing so, he and I have never spoken again, and we lost a whole bunch of money on it.
 So, what I typically recommend to any of my clients or anyone I talk to about setting up a business entity, is make sure you’ve clearly defined what it is that each person is supposed to do in that relationship.
 And also talk about the finances.
 Make sure you understand who is to contribute when and who should participate through service.

 Brian: That’s great.
 Rob, I’m sorry that happened.
 I’m sorry you lost money as well as a friend throughout that deal.
 But maybe we can learn from your mistake.
 Appreciate it.
-So, as we discussed earlier, some of the changes were temporary and some are permanent, and let’s go through that list.
-So for some of the temporary changes, they’re expiring after December 31 of 2025.
-And these are: the individual income tax brackets; the standard deduction increase; the alternative minimum tax exemption and phase-outs; the expanded child tax credits; estate tax exclusion; the 20 percent deduction for qualified business income and all itemized deductions, except those that are medical.
-So, the medical expenses and the changes made there actually expired on December 31 of 2018.
-The changes that were made permanent was the corporate tax rate, the changes made to the 1031 exchange and the alimony deduction repeal.
+As we discussed earlier, some of the changes were temporary and some are permanent, and let’s go through that list.
+For some of the temporary changes, they’re expiring after Dec.
+31 of 2025.
+And these are: the individual income tax brackets; the standard deduction increase; the alternative minimum tax exemption and phase outs; the expanded child tax credits; estate tax exclusion; the 20% deduction for qualified business income and all itemized deductions, except those that are medical.
+The medical expenses and the changes made there actually expire Dec.
+31 of 2018.
+The changes that were made permanent were the corporate tax rate, the changes made to the 1031 exchange and the alimony deduction repeal.

-Brian: So, while some of these changes are permanent and some of these changes are temporary, I think we all know there is nothing permanent as it relates to taxes.
-The tax law is going to change based upon who’s in power, and it’s really important to be mindful and planful.
-So, maintaining flexibility is critical.
+Brian: While some of these changes are permanent, and some of these changes are temporary, I think we all know there is nothing permanent as it relates to taxes.
+The tax law is going to change based upon who’s in power, and it’s really important to be mindful and plan.
+Maintaining flexibility is critical.
 For a complete breakdown on what is permanent versus what is temporary, please visit us on our website at marinerwealthadvisors.com/podcast.
-A message to our listeners, if you have a question, something you would like to ask or a topic for a future podcast, please go ahead and email us at firstname.lastname@example.org.
+A message to our listeners: if you have a question, something you would like to ask or a topic for a future podcast, please go ahead and email us at [email protected].
 We know that your time is incredibly valuable, and we hope you find this podcast a worthwhile investment of your time.
 Thank you for listening.